• Skip to main content

 • Bitcoin has grassroots adoption across the world

-• Bitcoin has a history of being legal
+• Bitcoin has a history of being legal countries with rule-of-law

 • Bitcoin companies employ people (who vote)

-• Code is speech
+• Code is speech (legally) in the USA

-• Bitcoin creates wealth
+• Bitcoin creates wealth, wealthy people are happy

 In a nutshell, a government is not an overlord.
 A government is made up of representatives of the people, and if the people want to use bitcoin because it improves their lives, it will remain legal.
 In order for something to become illegal, after having been legal for a decade, there needs to be some irrefutable proof that it's causing harm to society.